mark-akturatech/archon-c64/INTERESTING.md

   ```
   +$80 is added if icon can fly (ie jump over other icons); +$40 is added if icon can cast spells (if $C0 means can fly and cast).
   The addresses can be modifed however it cannot be increased above 5 as it will cause a buffer overrun.
-  Interestingkly, you can add flying and spell casting to any character you want.
+  Interestingly, you can add flying and spell casting to any character you want.
 So change a sworder to $C5 and all sworders can now move 5 squares, cast spells (although there is only one spell usage table) and fly.
-- Icons regenerate 1 lost hit point when on strongest board color (eg light on white and dark on black).
+- Icons regenerate 1 lost hit point per round when on strongest board color (eg light on white and dark on black).
 - Icons on magic squares regenerate 1 lost hitpoint after each round.
 - It looks like the game was initially designed to have two additional colors in the board phases, but logic was introduced to skip two of them (in brackets below)...
   ```